 Arnab Chakrabarty (January 2021)

-I have been teaching music in some form or another since 1999, in both formal institutional settings and privately, in a one-to-one format.
-I was also one of the first Indian classical musicians to start teaching online – in 2007.
-Since 2008, I have taught online quite regularly, while also continuing to provide in-person guidance to many students wherever I have lived.
-My younger sarod players, some of them professionals now, have also benefited from consultations with me.
+I have been teaching music since 1999, both in formal institutional setting and privately in a one-to-one format.
+I was one of the first Indian classical musicians to pioneer online tutelage and have successfully trained musicians over Skype and other media since 2007.
+I have taught online quite regularly, while also offering in-person instruction to many students wherever I have been situated.
+Many younger sarod players, some of them established professionals now, have also benefited from my advice and counsel.

-So, if you are certain of your love of Hindustani music and committed to taking your playing to a respectable level, do get in touch by all means.
-If I agree to take you on as a student, I assure you of unrestricted access to my knowledge, insights and working methods.
+So, if you are certain of your love of Hindustani music and committed to taking your playing seriously, get in touch immediately.
+If we can agree to learning with each other, I can assure you, as each of my present students shall attest, of unrestricted access to my knowledge, insight and art.